WordPress/meta-environment/docs/troubleshooting.md

 * **Windows** installations: Adrian Pop has documented some tips for [installing the Meta Environment on Windows](http://test.informagination.ro/wordpress-meta-environment-in-win-10/).

 * **My IDE (or other tool) doesn't recognize `public_html` as a Git checkout:** Because `public_html` is a symlink, you may need to open `vagrant.local/www/wordpress-meta-environment/meta-repository/{site}/public_html` as the project root, instead of `vagrant.local/www/wordpress-meta-environment/{site}/public_html`.
 Another option is to use Git from the command line.

 * **Databases not created:** If you ran `vagrant destroy` after provisioning, and later re-provisioned, then the symlinks that were created during the first provisioning won't be removed.
 Those are used to determine whether or not to import the database and install plugins.
 To fix that, removing the symlinked `public_html` folders, and then run `vagrant provision` again.

 ## Problems with specific sites

-* **Developer.WordPressorg.dev WP-Parser memory errors:** You may need to increase the amount of RAM that the virtual machine has in order to run the parser for `developer.wordpress.dev`.
+* **Developer.WordPressorg.test WP-Parser memory errors:** You may need to increase the amount of RAM that the virtual machine has in order to run the parser for `developer.wordpress.test`.
 To do that, open VVV's `Vagrantfile`, locate the line that contains `v.customize ["modifyvm", :id, "--memory", 512]`, and change `512` to `1024`.
 Once you've done that, run `vagrant halt && vagrant up` to make the change take effect.

-* **WordPressTV.dev video upload errors:** The WPTV uploader integrates with VideoPress, which requires a connection to WordPress.com and a paid VideoPress subscription, so it isn't enabled.
+* **WordPressTV.test video upload errors:** The WPTV uploader integrates with VideoPress, which requires a connection to WordPress.com and a paid VideoPress subscription, so it isn't enabled.